keys icon

 Read more: Should I switch mortgage lenders?

-How to find the best deal
+How to remortgage and find the best deal

 To find the best remortgage deal, it’s crucial to think about a range of factors.
 Below is a checklist of some points to consider:

-• Don’t automatically accept your existing mortgage lender’s remortgage offer.
+• Don’t automatically accept your existing lender’s remortgage offer.
 Make sure you compare remortgage rates from a range of lenders, as this could save you a lot of money in reduced interest costs.

 • Calculate the total costs of remortgaging.
 This includes product fees and, if you have a fixed rate mortgage, any early repayment charges that might apply on your current mortgage deal.